-- Korea cherry blossom 2022 forecast — The best time & 9 best places to see cherry blossoms in Korea
+- Cherry blossom in Taiwan 2023 forecast — The best time & 8 best places to see cherry blossoms in Taiwan

 Immerse yourself in epic landscapes, like Ecuador’s ‘valley of the volcanoes‘ or Oman’s spectacular coast; celebrate history and culture in England, Albuquerque and the Pacific; and embrace new beginnings in Thailand, where a giant water fight marks the start of a new year.

 1. Celebrate independence in Ecuador’s ‘valley of the volcanoes’

 Tucked away in the Andes, Ecuador’s colonial town of Riobamba charms visitors with its cobblestone streets, Spanish-style architecture and large arcaded plazas, and is a favourite base for trekkers and climbers due to its proximity to many of the country’s best hikes and tallest mountains.
 Known as the ‘valley of the volcanoes’, the area is nestled between four of South America’s largest: Chimborazo, Carihuazo, El Altar and Tungurahua.

 April 21 marks 194 years since the Battle of Riobamba, considered by some historians as one of the wildest combats in South America’s fight for freedom from the Spanish (Ecuador gained independence from the crown just one month later), and locals celebrate with lively concerts and colourful parades.